mulle-nat/mulle-c-string-escape/README.md

 # mulle-c-string-escape

-#### ➿ mulle-c-string-escape turns data into C-strings
+#### ➿ mulle-c-string-escape turns data into C strings

 Non-ASCII characters will be escaped to hex or octal.
-C-escapes are used for known C escapes like '\b'.
+C escape sequences are used for the predefined sequences like '\b'.
 The output is separated into lines of approximately even length and does not exceed the chosen line length.
 An example of a conversion is [usage.txt](src/usage.txt) being turned into [usage.inc](src/usage.inc).
 You can feed it binary or text files.